gameblabla/mccraft/README.md

 This originally came from this forum thread : https://www.avrfreaks.net/forum/simple-3d-graphics-atmega-microcontroller

-TheGhastModding made a minecraft clone of sorts for ATMega.
 His code basically just outputs the 24-bits buffer to a BMP file.

 This version was modified so it would work on a PC and fix some building errors.